-Freedom Mortgage review for 2022
+Freedom Mortgage review for 2023

 Credit score flexibility

 This credit flexibility is likely due to Freedom’s willingness to consider “nontraditional credit histories.”
 That means it will take into account how good you are at making on-time payments for rent, utility bills, and so on.
-Those aren’t generally included in credit reports so don’t contribute to scores.
+Those aren’t generally included in credit reports, so they don’t contribute to scores.

 Down payment assistance

 Freedom also works with many down payment assistance programs.
 So you may be able to get a grant or loan if your savings fall short of what you need for your down payment.

 This can help conventional and FHA borrowers, who need to make a down payment of 3% to 3.5 percent.
 VA and USDA borrowers don’t need a down payment, so it’s less of an issue.

 It’s worth noting that Freedom Mortgage has a strong reputation for philanthropy.

 It’s been especially generous to the USO, which supports military families.
-Indeed, its executives have been honored by a USO Chairman’s Award and The Philadelphia Inquirer for its contributions.
+Indeed, its executives have been honored by a USO Chairman’s Award and The Philadelphia Inquirer for their contributions.
 And in June 2020 alone, it donated $1 million to Feeding America.